fraxflax/nw-watchdog/help.md

 #### <ins>Management of Strongswan IPSec with VTI tunnel interface:</ins>
-Firstly, we setup the nw-watchdog systemd service for monitoring the connectivity to the IPSec peers public address (1.2.3.4 in this example), emailing alerts to the admin.
+Firstly, we start a nw-watchdog for monitoring the connectivity to the IPSec peers public address (1.2.3.4 in this example), emailing alerts to the admin.

 ```shell
 nw-watchdog 1.2.3.4 \